-Geir Moen
+Geir Moen Statsautorisert revisor On behalf of: KPMG AS Serial number: 9578-5999-4-2322213 IP: 80.232.xxx.xxx 2023-04-11 11:33:45 UTC

-Statsautorisert revisor On behalf of: KPMG AS Serial number: 9578-5999-4-2322213 IP: 80.232.xxx.xxx 2023-04-11 11:33:45 UTC original document.
-The document is locked and timestamped with a certificate contents of the document have not been changed. from a trusted third party.
+This document is digitally signed using Penneo.com.
+The digital signature data within the document is secured and validated by the computed hash value of the original document.
+The document is locked and timestamped with a certificate from a trusted third party.
 All cryptographic evidence is embedded within this PDF, for future validation if necessary.